swlaschin/fsharpforfunandprofit.gitbook/posts/convenience-functions-as-interfaces.md

 ```

 Note that again, we do not have to define any kind of `INoiseMakingStrategy` interface first.
 Any function with the right signature will work.
-As a consequence, in the functional model, the standard .NET �strategy� interfaces such as `IComparer`, `IFormatProvider`, and `IServiceProvider` become irrelevant.
+As a consequence, in the functional model, the standard .NET "strategy" interfaces such as `IComparer`, `IFormatProvider`, and `IServiceProvider` become irrelevant.

 Many other design patterns can be simplified in the same way.